Functional completeness

-A gate or set of gates which is functionally complete can also be called a universal gate / gates.
+A gate (or set of gates) that is functionally complete can also be called a universal gate (or a universal set of gates).

-A functionally complete set of gates may utilise or generate 'garbage bits' as part of its computation which are either not part of the input or not part of the output to the system.

 In a context of propositional logic, functionally complete sets of connectives are also called (expressively) adequate.

 From the point of view of digital electronics, functional completeness means that every possible logic gate can be realized as a network of gates of the types prescribed by the set.
 In particular, all logic gates can be assembled from either only binary NAND gates, or only binary NOR gates.